Lab Test

 Grosse Pointe

-• Specimens are also picked up throughout the day from the surgical floors and Clinical Pathology, Monday – Friday, 8:30 am – 4:00 pm.
-Grosse Pointe surgical specimens are picked up from the main OR every 2 ½ hours.
-Endoscopy specimens are delivered to the AP lab throughout the day.
+• Specimens are picked up by the AP Lab staff throughout the day from the Surgical Department and Clinical Pathology Main Lab Monday – Friday, 8:30 am – 4:00 pm.
+Endoscopy and radiology specimens are delivered to the AP Lab throughout the day.

-• When the AP Laboratory is closed, specimens must be delivered to the Clinical Pathology Specimen Processing area.
-Specimens are to be placed in the fridge closest to the door after hours.
+• When the AP Laboratory is closed, specimens are delivered to the Clinical Pathology Main Lab specimen processing area.
+Specimens are to be entered into the specimen log, handed to lab staff and placed in the refrigerator.

 Royal Oak

-• When the laboratory is closed specimens may be delivered to the Surgical Pathology Laboratory (located on the lower level near the east tower elevators), Clinical Pathology Specimen Receiving (located in the Beaumont Laboratory Research Building), or STAT lab.
+• When the laboratory is closed specimens may be delivered to the Surgical Pathology Laboratory (located on the lower level near the east tower elevators), Clinical Pathology Specimen Receiving (located in the Corewell Health Laboratory Research Building), or STAT lab.

 Troy